wtsnjp/llmk/README.md

 * using TOML to declare the settings,
 * no complicated nesting of configuration, and
 * modern default settings (make LuaTeX de facto standard!)

+See the bundled reference manual (llmk.pdf) for the full specification of the program.
+The following sections are for a quick guidance.

 ## Basic Usage